gazaskygeeks/code-academy/technical-tasks.md

 Complete the following lessons, which should serve as an introduction to Front End Web Development.
 You should make sure you read and understand the concepts, and not just complete the challenges.

-In the interview you will be asked questions to check your understanding and prove your commitment to self learning.
+**In the interview you will be asked questions to check your understanding in these topics.**

 Before you get started, you should follow [these instructions to install a text editor on your computer]().
 Once installed, go through these lessons, 1 by 1.